Stephen C. Pepper

 aside!
 To say that the aesthetic

-judgment is non-conceptual does not imply that it is completely free from concepts;
+judgment is non-conceptual does not imply that it is completely free from

-conceptual; for in aesthetic experience no primacy is allowed to concept
+is not conceptual; for in aesthetic experience no primacy is allowed to concept

 (Understanding); but to feeling (Imagination).